Beauty, Community and Sweetness: Celebrating Eid ul-Fitr

 And after those 30 days, some comfortable, some difficult, some kind, some challenging, some joyful and some tearful, we reach the end of our endeavours with a celebration like no other: Eid ul-Fitr, The Feast After The Fast.

-This year, after a transatlantic move back to my hometown, starting new jobs and schools while at the same time learning how to care for elderly parents, our celebrations may look a little different than before but that doesn’t make them any less jubilant.
-In fact, we’re learning together that the things that nurture us best are the ones we are looking forward to the most and we are forever grateful for the privilege, security and safety to celebrate the way we do.
+This year, after a transatlantic move back to my hometown, we start a new jobs and schools while at the same time learning how to care for elderly parents.
+Our celebrations may look a little different than before but that doesn’t make them any less jubilant.
+In fact, we’re learning together that the things that nurture us best are the ones we are looking forward to the most.
+And we are forever grateful for the privilege, security and safety to celebrate the way we do.

 God is beautiful and loves beauty – Prophet Muhammad